 - This is often brought up in UX vs SEO discussions – even though new ways to drive people toward sites have emerged, searches are still the main driving force behind traffic generation.
 At present, more than 40 percent of online traffic comes from search activities.

 - As revealed from Nuanced Media’s study, more than 131 billion searches are carried out online every month.
 Obviously, that figure highlights just how important SEO is, as 131 billion also (ideally) represents the sheer number of potential customers on the web.

 - The television alone is no longer enough to capture people’s attention.
 Almost 60 percent of those watching TV right now are also exploring the online world (either to do something interesting during commercials or to augment their television-viewing experience).

 - Entrepreneurs who’ve merely set up online hubs for their businesses but don’t necessarily sell anything on the web would surely be intrigued by this piece of info – 57 percent of netizens who look for products online still choose to make the purchase offline.

 - Company decisions are often driven by searches (or particularly, the insights gathered from searchers’ queries).
 Actually, 71 percent of business owners rely on search engines while starting their info-gathering pursuits about certain choices.

 After learning about those things, some would hastily assume that user experience would lose against SEO.
 Well, no matter how impressive search engine optimization is and regardless of how popular it has become throughout the years, it wouldn’t be wise to simply dismiss UX’s own set of statistics.
 It goes a long way in terms of improving your performance.

 - Lots of people (roughly 40 percent of the entire online populace) are innately impatient.
-In other words, if the site that they’re browsing doesn’t load in a few seconds, they immediately look for a much faster alternative.
+In other words, if the site that they’re browsing doesn’t load in a few seconds (site speed), they immediately look for a much faster alternative.